vitaliyshvarz/jest-coverage-guard/README.md

 # Jest Coverage Guard

-> Coverage quality guard, will fail your tests if coverage of files you have changes is not good enough
+> Coverage quality guard, will fail your tests if coverage in files you've changed is not good enough
-> Will trow an error if files you have changed locally or in previous commits are not meeting quality gate conditions
+> Checks you local uncommitted files and your committed files on current branch

 ## Usage